 The members of the Kelso Bowling Club and their friends met in the Red Lion Inn-Mr George Craig, junior magistrate, presiding.
-The croupie's chair was filled by Mr Thomas Mitchell, Commissioner of Police.
-The CHAIRMAN proposed the toast of the evening, "The Immortal Memory of Burns," which was drunk with enthusiasm.
-The CROUPIER proposed "The Sons of Burns," which was en- "The Memory of Bonny Jean," "The Poets of Sootland," "The Misses Begg," and other toasts of a local and personal nature followed; and with song and sentiment the evening passed away most cheerfully.
+The croupler's chair was filed by Mr Thomas Mitchell, Commissioner of Police.
+The CHAIMAN proposed the teast of the evening, "The Im- The CHAIRMAN proposed the toast of the evening, "The Immortal Memory of Burns," which was drunk with enthusiasm.
+The CROUPLER proposed "The Sons of Burns," which was enthusiastically received.

+"The Memory of Bonny Jean," "The Poets of Scotland," "The Misses Begg," and other toasts of a local and personal nature followed; and with song and sentiment the evening passed away most cheerfully.